aiegoo/documentation/pages/product2/p2_sample1.md

 Check available WiFi networks on your computer or tablet and connect to AIRLink network to set up the initial WiFi connection of the AIRLink.
 Find AirLinkConfig_XXXXX network and connect to it:
 ![image](https://user-images.githubusercontent.com/42961200/151566789-0048a868-ed92-4d14-906f-273ae090dbc6.png)

-The name of the network is unique for each AIRLink and starts with AirLinkConfig_ and ends with a collection of unrelated symbols.
+{{site.data.alerts.callout_info}} The name of the network is unique for each AIRLink and starts with AirLinkConfig_ and ends with a collection of unrelated symbols.{{site.data.alerts.end}}
-Default password: airlink1
+Default password: ***airlink1***

 ![image](https://user-images.githubusercontent.com/42961200/151566813-a231454b-da1c-4aa9-bf09-5f660e16ad53.png)

 3. Open web browser
 Once you're connected to the AIRLink network, open the web browser and proceed with the initial configuration.
 Click the following link to open .
-In case the link above doesn't work - then go to .
-In case  doesn't work either - then go to .
+{{site.data.alerts.callout_info}} In case the link above doesn't work - then go to ***airlink.local/*** .
+In case  doesn't work either - then go to `10.42.0.1` .
 In some cases you might need to manually type this into browser address network.
-This is browser-dependent, we recommend to use Google Chrome or Safari.
+This is browser-dependent, we recommend to use Google Chrome or Safari.{{site.data.alerts.end}}

 You will see the following welcome page:
 ![image](https://user-images.githubusercontent.com/42961200/151566897-f7ebb276-241c-48bd-b029-97ddc7d0c61a.png)